rei/rei-cedar-docs/docs/components/tabs/README.md

 ## The Basics

 - Keep tabs in the same order, even when some tabs are disabled
-- Keep to no more than 6 tab buttons
+- Keep to no more than 6 tabs
-- Never display fewer than 2 tab buttons
+- Never display fewer than 2 tabs
 - Avoid changing the order of the tabs often.
 If your content changes frequently and needs to be selectively displayed, consider adopting a Filter pattern as in Product Display (https://www.rei.com/c/mens-climbing-shoes)

 ## Content